 Customers, especially if they happen to be angry, need options.
-Never make a customer feel pushed into a corner.
+Never make a client feel pushed into a corner.
 Even if you know, for example, that you have no appointments available for a customer today, pretend to check before telling them no. Do it this way.
 “We work on an appointment system.
 Let me check to see if we have openings today.”
-Then, “I can get you in tomorrow at 1:00pm.”
+Then, “I can get you in tomorrow at 1:00 pm.”
 That took a few more words than, “The only thing I can do is…” but it sounds so much more helpful.

 2. “I can let you talk to my supervisor, but she’s just gonna say the same thing I’ve already told you.”